SamClouston/rover-dashboard/README.md

     * Run the python webapp (Feel free to change the script to your needs)
 5. You should now have access to the python web app or mission planner. `Note`: you can connect both the webapp and mission planner at the same time

-Switching to manual/guided modeManual mode:
+Switching to manual/guided mode

+Manual mode:
-1. To manually control the rover you must have connected the rover to mission planner first, if you haven’t follow the steps above
+1. To manually control the rover you must have connected the rover to mission planner first, if you haven’t, follow the steps above
-2. Go into a separate instance of the rover terminal and type
+2. Go into a separate instance of the rover terminal and type `missing text`
-3. Then connect your controller to mission planner by clicking joystick, you can also change the controls at the same time
+3. Then connect your controller to mission planner by clicking `joystick`.
+You can also change the controls at the same time
-4. Then click arm and move the rover
+4. Then click `arm` and move the rover

 Guided mode:
 1. To move rover to a set location starting ardupilot and mavros